The evolution of an entrepreneurial journalist

 Jarvis (who offers his retort to the Observer piece here) says this about how future newsrooms may be composed:

 “Some will be former staff journalists now on their own.
 Many people will operate independently.
 Some will be bloggers.
 Some will be freelancers.
 Many will need to be paid or they won’t join.”

 Well, yes, professionals do like to get paid for their work, even those in a profession that demanded they take a vow of poverty to join.
 And now are confronted with the possibility they may have to do it again for the privilege of remaining in it.

 To suggest that they start businesses and become entrepreneurial, living a freelancing life, makes sense given the declining economics of the news industry, which is going to contract further.

 But even my eventual move in this direction is a longer-term objective.
 And I don’t think there will be many of my generation (I’m 48) or older who will be attempting to do this at all.
 They’ve got family, health care and retirement issues.
 They need to replace some, if not all, of the income they lost through layoffs or buyouts.

 The excitement I feel as an evolving entrepreneurial journalist is tempered by the reality that it’s just that right now: evolving.
 Meanwhile, there are bills to pay and other obligations of middle age to consider.

 Still, I am thankful that I’m positioning myself at a crucial time in the transformation of the news, and that, unlike thousands of journalists laid off this year, I had a choice in doing so.
 I’ll find out soon enough whether the moves I make will be the right ones, and if I’ve got the chops to be one of those “creative insubordinates.”

-But I do love the sound of that phrase!Explore posts in the same categories: journalism comment below, or link to this permanent URL from your own site.
+But I do love the sound of that phrase!journalism comment below, or link to this permanent URL from your own site.